nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 └── nextflow.config
 ```

 For a detailed description of the files, see the Warmup section in Part 6.
-For details about the content of `modules`, read through all of Part 6 (it's pretty short).
+For details about the contents of the `modules` directory, read through all of Part 6 (it's pretty short).

 ### 0.2.
 Create a symbolic link to the data